postmanlabs/labs-docs/src/pages/docs/postman/scripts/test-scripts.md

 You can add tests to individual [requests](/docs/postman/sending-api-requests/requests/), [folders](/docs/postman/collections/managing-collections/#adding-folders), and [collections](/docs/postman/collection-runs/intro-to-collection-runs/).
 Postman includes code snippets you can click to add, then amend to suit your logic if necessary.

-To add tests you want to execute after a request runs, enter your code in the __Tests__ tab for the request.
-When the request runs, you will see the output in the __Test Results__ tab alongside the response data.
+To add tests to a request, open the request and enter your code in the Tests tab.
+Tests will execute after the request runs.
+You will be able to see the output in the __Test Results__ tab alongside the response data.

 ![Request Test Tab](https://assets.postman.com/postman-docs/request-test-tab.jpg)